bythepixel/fullstack-challenge/README.md

 - Clicking a user row opens a modal or screen which shows that users detailed weather report.
 - Weather update should be no older than 1 hour.
 - Internal API request(s) to retrieve weather data should take no longer than 500ms.
+- We are looking for attention to detail!
+- Instructions are purposely left somewhat open-ended to allow the developer to make some of their own decisions on implementation and design.
+To note, this is not a designer test so this does not have to look "good".

 ## Things to consider:
 - Chose your own weather api such as https://openweathermap.org/api, https://www.weather.gov/documentation/services-web-api etc